vaalemax/authserver/README.md

 - **A hybrid RBAC/ABAC authorization engine** — roles carry permissions, but permissions can declare `{{placeholder}}` conditions resolved per user-role assignment at request time.
-A `POST /{realm}/auth/can` endpoint answers "can this token's holder perform this action on this subject" with a live decision, including the resolved condition — not just a boolean.
+A `POST /{realm}/auth/can` endpoint answers "can this token's holder perform this action on this subject" with a live decision, including the resolved condition.
 - **Proven with a real client, not just Postman** — Keyra's login, its optional two-factor vault unlock, and a permission-gated activity log are all wired against this server's real Authorization Code + PKCE flow and its `/auth/can` endpoint.